leishanai/Text_Generation_with_Attention_Mechanism/README.md

 ## Evaluation and Visualization

 Let us get away from tedious part and take a look at what can be generated from the model we built.
+Words in x-axis forms seed text sending into the model, while y-axis is generated lyrics from the model.
+The maximum length of output was set to 15 words.
+However, if the model generates EOS token earlier than that, the generation will stop.

+The heatmaps show the connection between input and output.
+The darker the color, the closer the reation between two words.
+Attention mechanism provides a decent way to visualize 'black box' of a complicated neural network.

 ### 1. Drake's Lyrics Generator